What is van insurance? A complete UK guide

 FCA-regulated brokers, all use classes covered, comprehensive and TPO available.

-Beyond the three cover levels, van insurance comes in several policy structures depending on your business type, the number of vehicles you operate, and the drivers who will be using them.
+Beyond the three cover levels, van insurance comes in several policy structures depending on your business type, the number of vehicles you operate, and the drivers who’ll be using them.

 One van, one policy.
 The standard product for sole traders, owner-operators, and private van owners.
 Named drivers or any driver options available.
 The cheapest per-van option for one vehicle, but can become expensive if you need to insure two or three vans separately.

 Covers two to four vans under a single policy.
 Popular with small tradespeople and micro-businesses.
 Simpler administration than separate policies and often cheaper per van.
-Not the same as fleet insurance, which typically requires five or more vehicles.
+Not the same as fleet insurance, which typically asks for five or more vehicles.

 Covers five or more vans on a single policy.
-Rated on the fleet as a whole rather than per vehicle, which can significantly reduce per-van premiums for established businesses with a good claims history.
+Rated on the fleet as a whole rather than per vehicle, which can significantly bring down per-van premiums for established businesses with a good claims history.
 Drivers are typically covered as any driver or named driver across the fleet.

 Short-term cover from one day to 28 days.
 Used for hired vans, one-off deliveries, or covering a driver who needs to use your van temporarily.
 More expensive per day than an annual policy, but far cheaper than adding a driver to an existing policy for one use.